shellscape/shellscape.github.io/_posts/2016-11-18-rebuilding-a-personal-brand.md

 Gilt was always a tumultuous business; it's well-documented on a myriad of business websites and blogs.
 In late 2015 the company underwent significant layoffs. _**PANIC MODE**_.
-Then in early 2016 it Gilt was purchased by a larger corporation.
-Without going into detail - lots of people where *very* unhappy.
+Then in early 2016 Gilt was purchased by a larger corporation.
+Without going into detail - lots of people were *very* unhappy.

 After sticking it out for the first quarter, I decided it was prudent to start looking at what was out there.
 I was really excited; there were great companies